KhronosGroup/KTX-Software/BUILDING.md

 ------

 Construction of new build system and portable loader tests is underway.
-At present only the Mac OS X and iOS builds are completed.
-Windows will follow soon.
-This document is about these new items.
+At present the Mac OS X, iOS and Windows(GL) builds are completed.
+Builds for at least one OpenGL ES SDK on Windows and for Linux and Android will follow.
+This document is about the new build system.

 Dependencies
 ------------